izzyhandkammer/SpotifyRoadtrip/README.md

     Backend - Firebase
     Third Party Authentication - Spotify OAuth

-The official branch for this project is Spotify-Branch NOT main.
-There were some issues when storing our code in a prototype folder so our prototype code is in the folder named "spotifyroadtrip".

-Installation & Setup Instructions:

-1. Please make sure you have Node installed on your program.
+If you would like to run these files on your own system, follow these instructions:

+1. Install Node if you haven't already.
-2. Go into the spotifyroadtrip directory and type in the command line "npm install".
-This should install all the dependencies.
+2. cd into the spotifyroadtrip directory and type in the command line "npm install" to install all the dependencies.
 3. Create a .env file in the spotifyroadtrip/backend and assign GOOGLE_MAPS_API_KEY your API key from the Google developer console.
+You will also need to get a Spotify Client ID and Client Secret, and assign them to SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET respectively in .env.
+4. In spotifyLogin.js, edit the AUTH_URL const by replacing the Client ID and redirect URI with your own information.
+(We ran into issues that prevented us from storing the AUTH_URL in .env)
-4. In the backend folder run "node server.js".
+5. cd into backend and run "node server.js".
-5. In the spotifyroadtrip folder run "npm start".
+6. cd into spotifyroadtrip and run "npm start".

-DEMO Link:
+Video demo: